-Supervisor shall be counted toward the minimum manning throughout the trial period.
+1. Union agrees that a supervisor, defined as a Sergeant or Corporal, will be on duty during each shift whenever possible.
+This Supervisor shall be counted toward the minimum manning throughout the trial period.
 2. Shift Sergeants shall be responsible for maintaining their shift schedule and the required minimum staffing.
 If the shift Sergeant is unavailable the shift Corporal assumes this responsibility.
-3. All requests for days off under Article VII and Article IX must be signed off by the Shift Sergeant, or in the event the shift Sergeant is unavailable the shift Corporal, and the Chief of Police, or his designee.
+3. All requests for days off under Article 7 and Article 9 must be signed off by the Shift Sergeant, or in the event the shift Sergeant is unavailable the shift Corporal, and the Chief of Police, or his designee.
 Vacation and Comp time requests will not be approved if they would cause the minimum manning to fall below three; unless: - i.
 An officer can be moved from another shift without causing that shift to fall below minimum manning; and - ii.
 The officer can be reassigned shifts without incurring premium pays, defined as: Call Back Pay, Shift Change (24-hour notice) Pay, Shift Change (Time between shifts) Pay; and - iii.
 The Chief, or his designee, agrees to the request.
 The FOP agrees that approval by the Chief or his designee is on a "case-by-case" basis and does not constitute past practice.
 4. All requests for Sick Leave shall be in accordance with contract and shall be approved by the shift Sergeant, or in their absence the shift Corporal.
 5. In recognition of the potential difficulties faced by permanent or semi-permanent shift changes outside of the shift bidding process, the City, when practical, will provide Employees two weeks' notice of such changes.
-6. The City and Union agree that dispatching an officer outside the City for routine prisoner transport, emergency orders of detention, etc. is anticipated during the shift under the trial period and that these officers shall count towards the minimum manning on the shift.
+6. The City and Union agree that dispatching an officer outside the City for routine prisoner transport, emergency orders of detention, etc. is anticipated during the shift and that these officers shall count towards the minimum manning on the shift.
 7. The City reserves the right to revoke minimum manning, at the shift level, if a shift's available staffing falls below five personnel due to the following events: - i.
 Military leave of more than fourteen days; - ii.
 An officer is placed on administrative leave; - iii.
 Termination or resignation of an officer; - iv.
 Worker's comp or other medical leave of more than fourteen days.